lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 The Cypress version is included in the final source code.

 It's easy to extend the mock server on a test by test basis, or add additional `cy.intercept()` calls.
-Writing these two tests using `vi.mock` to mock `axios` would be very messy!
+Writing these two tests using `vi.mock` to mock Axios would be very messy!

-Another very cool feature about `msw` is you can use it in a browser during development.
+Another very cool feature about MSW is you can use it in a browser during development.
 It isn't showcased here, but a good exercise would be to try it out and experiment.
 Can you use the same endpoint handlers for both tests and development?

 ## Conclusion

 This chapter introduces various strategies for testing HTTP requests in your components.
-We saw the advantage of mocking `axios` and using a real Pinia store, as opposed to mocking the Vuex store.
-We then moved one layer lower, mocking the actual server with `msw`.
+We saw the advantage of mocking Axios and using a real Pinia store, as opposed to mocking the Vuex store.
+We then moved one layer lower, mocking the actual server with MSW.
 This can be generalized - the lower the mock in the dependency chain, the more confidence you can be in your test suite.

-Tests `msw` is not enough - you still need to test your application against a real server to verify everything is working as expected.
+Tests MSW is not enough - you still need to test your application against a real server to verify everything is working as expected.
 Tests like the ones described in this chapter are still very useful - they run fast and are very easy to write.
-I tend to use testing-library and `msw` as a development tool - it's definitely faster than opening a browser and refreshing the page every time you make a change to your code.
+I tend to use testing-library and MSW as a development tool - it's definitely faster than opening a browser and refreshing the page every time you make a change to your code.

 ## Exercises

-- Trying using `msw` in a browser.
+- Trying using MSW in a browser.
 You can use the same mock endpoint handlers for both your tests and development.
-- Explore `msw` more and see what other interesting features it offers.
+- Explore MSW more and see what other interesting features it offers.

 \pagebreak